artur-tamazian/gocafe/README.md

 [Fox (foxwq)](https://www.foxwq.com/).
 Board, clocks, lobby and history, without a browser.

-These are test builds.
-They work, they're unfinished, and they're not in any app store — which your computer will have opinions about.
+Go Cafe isn't in any app store, and isn't signed yet — which your computer will have opinions about.
 See below.

 ## Download